sahandkhodayi/NN-s-from-scratch-with-viuals/README.md

 # 📜 License
-Tnx for MIT university for helping and guiding me as an ml/ai reasercher and i hope to help other reaserchers at their journey
+Tnx  MIT university for helping and guiding me as an ml/ai reasercher and i hope to help other reaserchers at their journey